Top 10 Gay Bars & Clubs in San Antonio (2026)

 4. Sparky's Pub

-Sparky's Pub is the dive bar that anchors The Strip's history — it's been serving since the 1950s (originally called the Swank Lounge) and is one of the oldest continuously operating LGBTQ+ bars in Texas.
+Sparky's Pub is the dive bar that anchors The Strip's history — the building has been a bar since the 1950s (originally the Swank Lounge) and is one of the oldest bars on The Strip.
 Strong drinks, a great patio, and a welcoming mixed crowd that's been coming here for years.
 This is the bar where locals go when they want a drink without any pretense.
 No cover, no dress code, no DJ — just a solid neighborhood bar with real history under its belt.

-- Don't miss: The patio (one of the best outdoor spots on The Strip), the bartenders who know everyone, and the fact that you're drinking in a bar with 70+ years of queer history
+- Don't miss: The patio (one of the best outdoor spots on The Strip), the bartenders who know everyone, and the sense of drinking in a bar that's been part of the neighborhood for decades

 - Good to know: Cash-friendly, no-frills, and proud of it.
 The perfect first stop or last stop on a Strip bar crawl.
 Strong pours